-A little belly fat can double the risk of death in coronary artery disease patientsMay 2nd, 2011 in Cardiology /
+A little belly fat can double the risk of death in coronary artery disease patientsMay 2, 2011 in Medicine & Health / Cardiology

 One of the largest studies of its kind has found that people with coronary artery disease who have even a modest beer belly or muffin top are at higher risk for death than people whose fat collects elsewhere.
 The effect was observed even in patients with a normal Body Mass Index (BMI).
 The findings of this Mayo Clinic analysis are published in the May 10 issue of the Journal of the American College of Cardiology.